howest-mct/2021-2022-projectone-JarneDel/readme.md

 ## Instructables

-I documented this project on Instuctables https://www.instructables.com/Air-Insight-Air-Quality-Monitor-With-Raspberry-Pi/
+On instructables I documented this project on Instuctables https://www.instructables.com/Air-Insight-Air-Quality-Monitor-With-Raspberry-Pi/
+This way you can recreate the project.
+The schematics are also available here